VWHA President

 Braun, M., Lelieur, K. and Kietzmann, M. (2006) : Purinergic substances promote murine keratinocyte proliferation and enhance impaired wound healing in mice.Wound Repair Regen.
 2006 Mar-Apr;14(2):152-61.

-membershipsecretary@vwha.nettreasurer@vwha.net
+contact: membershipsecretary@vwha.nettreasurer@vwha.net

 VWHA Secretary